cmndrsn/mer-quality/content/survey-items.md

 #### Review
 - Please click next without editing this page.
 You will be able to revise your responses on the next page.
 - Here you can review and edit your responses.
 Make sure you click "next" once you are finished to ensure your responses save.
 Updates will be recorded automatically.
+IMPORTANT: if you responded to an item multiple times, please only edit the row containing your latest response.
 - Thank you for your time.
 You may now close this tab, or make additional changes and click next.

 #### TODO